TobiPeterG/AMU/README.md

   what plymouth is, the script handles it).

   The updates are only executed at shutdown, not at reboot.

+# Features

+  - automatically search for update at shutdown
+  - update at shutdown only, not at reboots
+  - use systemd to stay compatible over system updates
+  - integration with all common distributions
+  - graphical integration with progress bars
+  - updates your flatpak and snap packages at startup
+  - independant of the desktop environment

 # INSTALLATION:

   1. Clone this Repository & extract the zip